12 Impressive Movies To Learn Turkish

 2. Hababam Sinifi (The Chaos Class) — 1975

-Going by its name, The Chaos Class takes you back in time and forces you to remember your good-old school days.
+Going by its name, The Chaos Class takes you back and forces you to remember your good old school days.

-A crazy bunch of lazy students joins against their new principal.
+A group of lazy students conspires against their new principal.

 They make you laugh out loud with their innocent pranks.